JakaNin/JakaNin/README.md

 ### <h1>Hi there 👋 I am JakaNin</h1>

-> I am fullStack developer 🍊
+> I am software developer in Wakayama 🍊
 <br />

 <!--- 🌱 &nbsp;I'm currently studying for Bsc.
 (Hons.) in IT at University of Moratuwa-->